 - Sign in to your WordPress website’s dashboard.

-- Go to WooCommerce > Settings > Booster.
+- Go to Booster > Plugins > Products.

-Using the WooCommerce Products XML Feeds module with Booster, store administrators can enable create any number of XML files (being updated at regular time intervals) with different settings for different purposes.
+Using the WooCommerce Products XML Feeds module with Booster, store administrators can enable the creation of any number of XML files (being updated at regular time intervals) with different settings for different purposes.

 By default, the module lets you enable configuration for 1 XML file.
 If you want to create more files, enter a desired value in the Total Files field and save changes.